J-CF-Leung/Study_Vault/Physics/Thermal Physics/Foundations of statistical thermodynamics.md

 	- This is characterised by the state variable of _entropy_
 - The _final_ macrostate will tend to be one with _the most number of microstates_
 	- Consequence of equal probabilities (the system spends the most time in that macrostate)
-	- There will be [[Fundamental principles of statistical mechanics#Fluctuations|fluctuations]] in that macrostate that reduce as the _number of particles_ grows
+	- There will be [[Principles of statistical mechanics#Fluctuations|fluctuations]] in that macrostate that reduce as the _number of particles_ grows

 - If a sudden _change_ occurs to the system, the _set of available microstates_ changes
 	- If there are _significantly more microstates_ than before, then the change is _irreversible_, as it becomes incredibly _unlikely_ for the previous microstates to be occupied